-GoCandid: Nothing Better to Add Fun And Motion Elements To Your Pictures, On The Go
+GoCandid: Add Fun And Motion Elements To Your Pictures

 Ever since the waves of Indian entrepreneurs poured into the Silicon Valley, their talents have made breakthroughs possible, pushed boundaries and held positions of power in the world of technology and media.
-There has been a number of innovation stories flooding the media, wherein Indian entrepreneurs have bagged the whole attention.
+There have been a number of innovation stories flooding the media, wherein Indian entrepreneurs have bagged the whole attention.

 To capture moments of life, which form memories is something every individual wishes to do.
 But not everyone can add fun elements into those memories.